North Carolina Paycheck Calculator — 4.25% Flat State Tax (2026)

 Frequently Asked Questions — North Carolina Paycheck Calculator

-Yes.
-For 2025, North Carolina's standard deduction is $12,750 for single filers and $25,500 for married filing jointly.
-These amounts increase each year as the state phases in larger deductions.
-The deduction reduces your NC taxable income before applying the flat 4.5% rate.
+For 2026, North Carolina's standard deduction is $12,750 for single filers and $25,500 for married filing jointly.
+This reduces your NC taxable income before applying the 4.25% flat rate.
+Unlike many states, North Carolina only allows the standard deduction — itemized deductions are not available on the NC state return.

-North Carolina taxes most retirement income including IRA distributions, 401(k) withdrawals, and private pensions at the 4.5% flat rate.
-Social Security benefits are not taxed in North Carolina.
-Bailey Retirement benefits (pre-August 1989 government employees) may be fully exempt.
+North Carolina taxes most retirement income including IRA distributions, 401(k) withdrawals, and private pensions at the 4.25% flat rate.
+Social Security benefits are not taxed by North Carolina.
+The Bailey Retirement exclusion protects certain government pension income for employees hired before August 12, 1989.
+Consult NC DOR guidance for your specific retirement income situation.

-North Carolina does not allow cities or counties to impose local income taxes on wages.
-All NC state income tax is collected at the flat state rate.
-This simplifies payroll calculation for employers and employees throughout the state.
+No. North Carolina does not allow counties or municipalities to levy local income taxes on wages.
+All NC income tax is collected at the flat 4.25% state rate.
+This simplicity makes North Carolina payroll straightforward compared to states like Ohio, where city-level income taxes apply based on where you work.

-North Carolina employers use the NC-4 withholding form and NC Department of Revenue withholding tables.
-The 4.5% flat rate is applied to your annualized taxable wages (gross wages minus the annualized standard deduction), then divided by your pay periods to determine withholding per check.
+NC employers use the NC-4 withholding form and the NC Department of Revenue withholding tables to calculate state tax each pay period.
+The 4.25% flat rate is applied to your annualized taxable wages (gross minus the annualized NC standard deduction), then divided by pay periods.
+The calculator on this page replicates this calculation.